 This global group of women is the reason I started this blog.

 In our Facebook group we were encouraged to share our thoughts and experiences daily.
 I decided the extra accountability would do me good.
 And it did!
-Soon my daily updates of one or two sentences became more like journal entries and soon a growing group of participants were following my posts (along with many others who shared their journey) and we began engaging, interacting, and supporting one another.
+My daily updates of one or two sentences became more like journal entries and soon a growing group of participants were following my posts (along with many other people's posts who shared their journey) and we began engaging, interacting, and supporting one another.
 The camaraderie was genuine, authentic, and often very raw.
 We began to trust one another with vulnerabilities we kept hidden in dark closets along with smaller sized jeans we had little hope of ever fitting in again.
 As intelligent women of all ages, most of us realized our physical health is directly linked to mental health and our spiritual health.
-Discovering the nuances of those dynmaic, together, was priceless.
+Discovering the nuances of those dynamics, together, was priceless.

 This is and will always be a safe place to share, support, wonder, and bemuse.